Western Celebrates International Education Week 2024

 Silhouette of person jumping over mountain at sunset, symbolizing the triumph of overcoming challenges.

 Interested in studying abroad and gaining professional skills and experience for your future career?
 Attend one of our weekly Western Abroad 101 sessions to learn about cost-effective programs, how to "pay less than in-state to study abroad," scholarships, financial aid, and your next steps to make your dream a reality!
-Our EdAbroad advisors and returned WWU students that studied abroad host these in-person sessions every week.
-We look forward to meeting you and learning about your ideal locations, timelines, and academic interests!
+Our EdAbroad advisors and WWU students who have studied abroad host these in-person sessions every week.
+We look forward to meeting you and learning about your ideal locations, timelines, and academic interests.
 We are here to help.

 Sign up today!